Have you seen all the really good pins on Pinterest that make redoing furniture look super easy with chalk paint? Me too.

 This tutorial will help you feel more confident when concurring with your DIY projects using chalk paint.
 It is easy and makes furniture or anything wood really, look even cuter.

-I thought I would start by doing something simple because I had my two little helpers with me.
+I thought I would start by doing something simply because I had two little helpers with me.
 Annabelle is 3 and Ella is 2 and they wanted to help mommy paint so bad.

 This post does contain affiliate links.
-If you choose to make a purchase through one o my links I may earn a small commision.
+If you choose to make a purchase through one o my links I may earn a small commission.

 1) Buy the right tools

 Projects are always easier if you have the right tools.
 Unfornutenlty, I do not live near a store so I tend to always buy everything off of Amazon.

 Above is the brush I bought off of Amazon, as a pair.
 This brush is for the chalk paint.
 It goes on smooth and the bristles aren’t too dry.
 It is such a good brush!